Hikari03/Blink/README.md

 # Blink
-- Chat application for terminal, written purely in C++.
+- Chat application in gtk4, written purely in C++.

+- Note: if you want to use terminal interface for client and/or want static build, you can use `ncurses` branch.

 ## Dependencies
 ### Shared
 - `make`,`libsodium`, `g++` with c++23 support
 ### Client
-- `ncursesw` for terminal UI
+- `gtkmm4` for GUI
 ### Server
 - `docker` and `docker-compose` optionally for server